 Sexual violence is a widespread issue on university campuses.
-Although not a new concern, Higher Education Institutions (HEIs) within the United Kingdom (UK) have only recently begun to implement specific on-campus prevention strategies.
-Many approaches focus on increasing knowledge of consent and related harms, but are often not evaluated, or sit outside of the curriculum.
-While research is increasing, UK students’ perceptions of such approaches, as well as their on-campus experiences, reporting preference and advice seeking behaviour remain unclear.
-This article presents a case study of an award-nominated, annual ‘Consent’ week of action involving a range of free, cross-campus, inter-disciplinary workshops and events taking place within existing programme curricula activities.
-171 students and 10 staff participants completed a 25-item survey focusing on event feedback, sexual violence victimisation experiences, bystander intervention opportunities, reporting preferences, support service knowledge and perceptions of consent.
-Our findings suggest that sexual violence is prevalent, with many students witnessing incidents, but not knowing where to report or seek advice.
+Although not a new concern, Higher Education Institutions (HEIs) in the United Kingdom (UK) have only recently implemented prevention strategies.
+Many approaches focus on increasing knowledge of consent and related harms, but are rarely evaluated, or sit outside of the curriculum.
+While research is increasing, students’ perceptions, on-campus experiences, support-seeking and reporting preferences remain unclear.
+This article presents a case study of an award-nominated, annual ‘Consent’ week of action involving inter-disciplinary, cross-campus, curricula-embedded workshops and events.
+171 students and 10 staff completed a 25-item survey focusing on event feedback, sexual violence victimisation experiences, bystander intervention opportunities, reporting preferences, support service knowledge and perceptions of consent.
+Our findings suggest sexual violence is prevalent, with many students witnessing incidents, but not knowing where to report or seek advice.
 Reasons included self-management, stigma, safety concerns, limited faith in existing reporting mechanisms and the normative nature of sexual violence within UK HEIs.
-Students appeared to find consent difficult to navigate, viewing it as one-sided and binary.
-Students and staff rated the cross-campus ‘Consent’ week of action as excellent, outlining a range of benefits, particularly in increasing knowledge around consent.
-Our work highlights the importance of embedding consent-related initiatives within programme curricula, while highlighting challenges and recommendations for future initiatives within UK HEIs.
+Students and staff rated the ‘Consent’ week as excellent, particularly in increasing knowledge around consent, which students appear to find difficult to navigate.
+Our work highlights the importance of embedding consent-related initiatives within existing programme curricula, highlighting challenges and recommendations for future initiatives.

 - sexual violence